Soldiers

 Back to topAll information about applying for citizenship can be found on the citizenship page.

 WARNING: You should only apply for citizenship if you have at least four to six months before your date of discharge.
-This is because applications can take up to six months to process and you won’t be able to continue with a successful transition if you don’t have evidence of your right to remain in the UK.
+This is because applications can take up to six months to process and you may find it difficult to secure housing and employment if you don’t have evidence of your right to remain in the UK.

 F&C soldiers are unique in that they can apply for citizenship without first requiring ILR.
 This is because their exempt stamp is considered to be ILR for the purposes of naturalising.